 |Tigerwood (Brazilian koa)||South American exotic||2160|

 As the chart makes evident, even the softer of the exotic woods is harder than the hardest of the domestic hardwoods.
 It's no surprise, then, that these South American exotic hardwoods are in high demand for flooring, where resistance to wear is a supreme virtue.

-Species of Brazilian Hardwood Flooring
+Species of Brazilian Hardwood

-- Jatoba: Jatoba, otherwise known as Brazilian Cherry, is a hardwood with a rich, deep reddish brown color and superior durability.
+- Jatoba: Jatoba, otherwise known as Brazilian cherry, is a hardwood with a rich, deep reddish-brown color and superior durability.

 - Ipe: Also known as ironwood or Brazilian walnut, this extremely hard and expensive wood takes on a rich brown tone.
 Due to its density, it can be left untreated, if so desired.
 For this reason, ipe is often used for exterior decking.

 - Cumaru: Also known as Brazilian teak, cumaru offers a golden-brown, almost honey-like, color.
 Like the other Brazilians, its dense interlocking grain makes this a durable favorite.

 - Tigerwood: Looking for drama in your floor?
 Try tigerwood, otherwise known as Brazilian koa.
 With its bold, orangish stripes, it will attract attention.

 Despite common fears, buying hardwoods from Brazil and other South American nations does not necessarily mean you are participating in the devastation of the Amazon rainforest.
 In reality, clear-cutting or burning forests is most often done to clear territory for other forms of agriculture or to graze cattle, not to harvest the timber.
 Provided the harvesting of hardwood trees is done responsibly, there is a good argument to be made that an ongoing timber industry actually preserves forests, since it creates an economic reason for their continued existence.